Small Business Website: How to Create One in 2023?

 User-friendly: You won't need any coding or Web design knowledge, making it possible for anyone to create a website.

-Less flexibility: Not every element can be placed exactly where you might want it, depending of course on the features and design options that your site builder offers.
+Less flexibility: Not every element can be placed exactly where you might want it, depending of course on the features and design options that your website builder offers.
 Customization is somewhat limited as a result.

 Bland results: Since it's difficult to break out of the design template mold without additional coding skills, your business's website might wind up looking like dozens of others.